Video shows Irvo Otieno being pinned to the floor in the moments before his death | News Channel 3-12

 How Otieno ended up in custody

-Otieno’s family is originally from Kenya, and Irvo came to the US at age 4, family attorney Mark Krudys told CNN.
+Otieno’s family is originally from Kenya, and Irvo came to the US at age 4, Krudys, an attorney for the family, told CNN.

 He graduated in 2012 from Douglas S. Freeman High School, where — according to the Richmond Times-Dispatch — he played football and basketball, and he attended college in California.
 Otieno also had a passion for music and was working to become a hip-hop artist, his family said.